shubh-chawda/fin-ratio-projectile-aero/README.md

 ## 📚 11.
 Scientific Context & References

-The "drag dip" phenomenon observed at $L/D=1.0$ aligns with established research into boundary layer control, wake stabilization, and body-fin interference.
-The following key literature supports the physical mechanisms proposed in this study.
+The phenomenon observed at $L/D=1.0$ aligns with established research into boundary layer control, wake stabilization, and body-fin interference.
+The following key literature (cited in the essay) supports the physical mechanisms proposed in this study.

 ### Key Supporting Literature
 **1. Anomalies in Finned Projectiles**